prebid/prebid.github.io/dev-docs/bidders/appnexus-ast.md

 - Will continue to be upgraded as enhancements are made to Prebid.js for expanding capabilities

+{: .alert.alert-danger :}
+**All AppNexus placements on the page must come from the same publisher**
+All AppNexus placement IDs across all ad units included in the page-level auction **MUST** belong to the same publisher object in the AppNexus system.
+If there are placements in the bid request from two or more different publishers, the ad call will fail.
+This may cause the page to break entirely, depending on how the publisher has implemented Prebid.js.

 ### bid params

 {: .table .table-bordered .table-striped }